HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

     If you use a static `LITELLM_API_KEY`, you do not need a database for LiteLLM key management.
 However, a database is **still recommended** for production deployments to preserve conversations and sessions across pod restarts.
 Go back to [Preparing the database](prepare-database.md) if you want that capability.

 !!! note "Both approaches coexist"
     The IQ Integrator checks for `LITELLM_API_KEY` first.
-If it is set in the environment, the static key is used and the Deployment Key flow is completely bypassed.
-To use the Deployment Key approach, ensure `LITELLM_API_KEY` is **not** set in your Helm values.
+If it is set in the environment (sourced from `iq-litellm-api-secret`), the static key is used and the Deployment Key flow is completely bypassed.
+To use the Deployment Key approach, delete the `iq-litellm-api-secret` Kubernetes secret from your namespace.

 ---